Branching diffusions in random environment

-\begin{proof}[{Proof of Theorem \ref{asymptotic_survival} in the strongly subcritical case}] Let $\beta=-2\alpha/\sigma_e^2$ and assume $\alpha<-\sigma_e^2$.
+Finally, we will prove (\ref{thstrong}). \begin{proof}[{Proof of Theorem \ref{asymptotic_survival} in the strongly subcritical case}] Let $\beta=-2\alpha/\sigma_e^2$ and assume $\alpha<-\sigma_e^2$.
 Let $t>0$ and $z\in[0,\infty)$ be fixed.
 The main tool for the proof is Lemma \ref{hilf}.
 Let us check the conditions of that lemma.
 Using Lemma \ref{lem_hilf_intstrong}, we obtain for the first and second moment of $1/(2A_t^{(\beta)})$ that

 for every $t\in(0,\infty)$.
 As $\beta>2$, the monotone convergence theorem and Lemma~\ref{lem_dufresne} yield that